Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_llmops_using_snowflake_cortex_and_trulens/getting_started_with_llmops_using_snowflake_cortex_and_trulens.md

 author: Josh Reini
-id: production_ready_rag_snowflake_trulens
+id: getting_started_with_llmops_using_snowflake_cortex_and_trulens
-summary: This is a guide for building a production-ready RAG with Snowflake and TruLens.
+summary: This is a guide for getting started with LLMOps using Snowflake Cortex and TruLens.
 categories: Getting-Started
 environments: web
 status: Published
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
 tags: Getting Started, RAG, LLMs, TruLens, Snowflake

-# Production-Ready RAG with TruLens and Snowflake Cortex
+# Getting Started with LLMOps using Snowflake Cortex and TruLens

 ## Overview